 - 7. A measure to understand how long a job takes to be completed is taken from when a trade operative arrives on the agreed date to when it is finally completed.
-The average 'end to end' time for a job to be completed from the convenient appointment date is approximately 6 days based on data collected since 1 April 2016, which is slightly higher since previous reporting.
-Work that was previously being undertaken by supporting contractors is gradually being taken back in house where it is cost effective to do so.
-The nature of work is different, moving from 'repair' to a 'replacement', and has thus affected this measure. - 8.
-92% of in-house workforce appointments were attended at the time convenient for the customer.
-This is based on data collected since 1 April 2016, which has slightly reduced since previous reporting. - 9.
-A new software system has been developed which is helping the repairs officers deliver the service more efficiently.
-It will also provide improved data collection and provide more accurate performance measures to manage the service.
-The software also links to our asbestos register and provides the necessary information to the operative to enable work to be undertaken in accordance with the regulations. - 10.
+The average 'end to end' time for a job to be completed from the convenient appointment date stays at approximately 6 days - based on data collected since 1 Jan 2017, no change from previous reporting. - 8.
+89% of in-house workforce appointments were attended at the time convenient for the customer.
+This is based on data collected since 1 Jan 2017, which has slightly reduced since previous reporting. - 9.
+A new in -house software system has been developed which is helping the repairs officers deliver the service more efficiently.
+It also provides improved data collection and accurate performance measures to manage the service.
+The software links to our asbestos register and provides the necessary information to the operative to enable work to be undertaken in accordance with the regulations. - 10.
 The responsive repairs service is currently attending an average of 50 appointments per day.
 A small proportion of these are undertaken by supporting and specialist contractors.